 Immediately after taking office, Clemenceau had his most vocal pacifist opponent, Joseph Caillaux, arrested and charged with treason; he subsequently vowed no surrender, telling the chamber of deputies that France’s only duty now was “to cleave to the soldier, to live, to suffer, to fight with him.”
 Over the next year, Clemenceau would hold his country together through the darkest days of the war and finally into the light: In November 1918, when he heard the Germans had agreed to an armistice, the old Tiger broke down in tears.

 At the peace conference in Paris in 1919, Clemenceau stood alongside U.S. President Woodrow Wilson and Prime Minister David Lloyd George of Britain as the three central negotiators.
-Clemenceau personally disliked both men, once famously remarking that he sometimes felt himself "between Jesus Christ on the one hand, and Napoleon Bonaparte on the other."
-He especially clashed with Wilson, whom he viewed as far too idealistic in his view of the post-war world.
+Clemenceau personally disliked both men, and the feeling seems to have been mutual.
+Lloyd George once famously remarking that he sometimes felt himself “between Jesus Christ on the one hand, and Napoleon Bonaparte on the other.”
+Clemenceau especially clashed with Wilson, whom he viewed as far too idealistic in his view of the post-war world.
 Though Clemenceau successfully insisted that the Versailles Treaty require German disarmament and stiff reparations, as well as the return to France of the territories of Alsace-Lorraine, lost in the Franco-Prussian War, he remained dissatisfied with the treaty in its final form, believing it treated Germany too leniently.
 Many in the French electorate agreed, and in January 1920 they rejected their old hero as prime minister.
 In his subsequent retirement, Clemenceau published his memoirs, The Grandeur and Misery of Victory, in which he predicted another war with Germany would break out by 1940.
 He died on November 24, 1929, in Paris.